henryliu5/cuda-path-tracer/README.md

 We do not implement backface culling.

 We implement total internal reflection by treating the ray as a reflective ray. i.e. we do apply the reflective constant, kr, to the ray's intensity.

+Our code does not use the shadowAttenuation methods in light.cpp and instead directly performs the shadow attenuation in shade().